PhoenixDigiArt/media-wall-webapp-sample/readme.md

 ## Start up guide

 To begin, download either the sample or template project from the provided GitHub repositories and open them in your code editor of choice.
-If you are not familiar with IDE’s, Visual Studio Code is a popular option with good support and a wide range of functionality from the user-made extensions.
+If you are new to coding, Visual Studio Code is a popular option with good support and a wide range of functionality from the user-made extensions.
 To install the necessary libraries and dependencies to run the project, you will need NPM (Node Package Manager).
 You will find installation instructions here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.

-Once you have the project open and NPM installed, navigate to the base folder in your command line and run the command: `npm install`.
-Once all the files are installed, run the command: `npm run dev`.
+Once you have the project open and NPM installed, navigate to the project folder in your command line (or in VS Code, click Terminal>New Terminal) and run the command: `npm install`*.* This will install all the packages and dependencies required for the code to run. **Once all the files are installed, run the command: `npm run dev` .
 This will run a local server hosting your code to easily iterate and test your code.
 Simply save any changes and the local server will automatically refresh and update with the new changes.

 ## Template overview